Editorial statute

 9. We involve lawyers we trust at an early stage in the research process.

-10. Uninvolved third parties do not receive any information about our
+10. Uninvolved third parties do not receive any information about our investigations.

 11. We discuss matters openly among ourselves.

-12. We strive for the greatest possible transparency in our work process
+12. We strive for the greatest possible transparency in our work process and regularly publish research protocols.

 IV.
 Publications

-1. We understand our role as journalistic enlighteners, we go where it hurts and we are wary of power.
+1. We understand our role as journalistic enlighteners, we go where it hurts, and we are wary of power.

 2. We publish according to the principle: “Be first.
 But first be sure.”